ros-mobile-robots/ros-mobile-robots.github.io/docs/teensy-mcu.md

 [ERROR] [1602782376.724880]: Unable to sync with device; possible link problem or link software version mismatch such as hydro rosserial_python with groovy Arduino
 ```

+Note that the rosserial node needs to be stopped to flash new sketches to the Teensy board.
+{: .notice }

-Each [DG01D-E](https://www.sparkfun.com/products/16413) motor encoder has two signal pins its built-in encoder.
-For these the Teensy pins 5, 6 are used for the left encoder and 7, 8 are used for the right one, see also the [Teensy pinout](https://www.pjrc.com/teensy/pinout.html).
+Each [DG01D-E](https://www.sparkfun.com/products/16413) motor has two signal pins for its built-in encoder.
+For these, the Teensy pins 5, 6 are used for the left encoder and 7, 8 are used for the right one, see also the [Teensy pinout](https://www.pjrc.com/teensy/pinout.html).

 TODO add teensy pinout image and connection schematic